Chinatowns in the United States: Honolulu

 The official historical and current Chinatown of Honolulu, Hawaii is located near North Hotel Street and Maunakea Street and contains traditional Chinese businesses.
 Unlike Chinatowns in the continental United States which were largely established by immigrants from Taishan, Honolulu's Chinatown was started in the 1890s by early settlers from Zhongshan, Guangdong Province.
 They migrated to Hawaii for work on the islands' sugarcane plantations and rice fields, and many became successful merchants and relocated to the city of Honolulu.
 As with many other Chinatowns in the United States, it was noted for its unsanitary conditions throughout the 19th century, including an outbreak of bubonic plague in 1899.
 For a period after the 1940s, it degenerated into a red-light district.

 Today, it is a diverse neighborhood with many East Asian and Pacific Islander businesses.
 Recent investment and planning has dramatically transformed the once decaying and unsafe neighborhood into an upscale Asian-inspired arts and business district, blending the traditional Chinese bazaars and family owned stores.
 Ethnic Chinese people from Vietnam make up much of the population.
 Businesses include markets, bakeries, a Chinese porcelain shop, and shops specializing in ginseng herbal remedies.
 There are often bazaars and street peddlers in the Kekaulike Market located on Kekaulike Street.
 A variety of restaurants serving Hong Kong-style dim sum and Vietnamese beef noodle soup are common.

 Chinese revolutionary Sun Yat-sen received his Western education in Hawaii, and his history is tied to Honolulu's Chinatown.
 The area once served as his base of operations for a series of crusades against the ruling Qing Dynasty in China that culminated in the Revolution of 1911.
 There is a monument to Sun in Honolulu's Chinatown, and the Dr. Sun Yat-sen Memorial Park is named in his honor.

 Idaho

 Boise

-The historical Chinatown of Boise, Idaho existed around the 1870s to 1960s.
+The historical Chinatown of Boise, Idaho existed from around the 1870s to the 1960s.
 It was located along Idaho Street, and east from 8th Street along Front Street and Grove Street.